 - If using AWS S3 archiving, Python and AWS CLI are installed as listed in the environment setup here.

-- Ignore this step if DNS is being used instead of hosts file.
-If hosts file is being used, please ensure Windows hosts file (under C:\Windows\System32\drivers\etc) has the entries similar to below specified (adjust based on your IP addresses/hostnames):
+- Ignore this step if DNS is being used instead of the hosts file.
+If the hosts file is being used, please ensure Windows hosts file (under C:\Windows\System32\drivers\etc) has the entries similar to below specified (adjust based on your IP addresses/hostnames):

 - 10.0.1.78 vantage.evolphinpoc

 - 10.0.1.81 preview.evolphinpoc